skillrepos/ccode/labs.md

 What you should see after this runs is a plan produced by the agent that, per the planning agent spec:

-- Outputs a 5 step plan
+- Outputs a step-by-step plan
-- Lists 3 risks
+- Lists several risks

 ![Using the planning subagent](./images/ccode198.png?raw=true "Using the planning subagent")